tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 }
 ```

-Note that this must be caller from Asset Issuer's wallet so that it can create the commitment signature.
+Note that this must be called from Asset Issuer's wallet so that it can create the commitment signature.